Sinusealpha/sinusealpha.github.io/README.md

-# sinusealpha.github.io

-this is my personal website
+hi there, this is sina.